Skip to content

 What is the Finnish model for leisure activities?

-Based on applications, the Ministry of Education and Culture has granted municipalities a total of EUR 17 million in special funding for the school year 2023–2024.
-The funding will make it possible to organize a total of more than 11,000 groups for various leisure activities over 2,000 schools.
-Nearly 400,000 children and young people are participating in the organized activities.
+Based on applications, the Ministry of Education and Culture has granted municipalities a total of EUR 14 million in special funding for the school year 2024–2025.
+The funding will make it possible to organize a total of more than 11,000 groups for various leisure activities about 2,000 schools.
+Nearly 150,000 children and young people are participating in the organized activities.
 The aim is to make the Finnish model for leisure activities a permanent practice in these municipalities.
 The municipalities will provide detailed information about the leisure activity groups and registration on their websites.

 How does the Finnish model for leisure activities promote the wellbeing of children and young people?